1. HIV/AIDS TREATMENT HAS TAKEN FIGHT AGAINST VIRUS

 In research, the use of stem cells was developed in the early 1980s.
 Since then technology has advanced and treatment application has hit the ground in the 21st century.
 Stem cell divided into a daughter cell which later gives rise to a new stem or becomes any specialized cell in the body.

 Under the supervision of the right laboratory stem cells can be replaced by damaged cells, they can also grow new organs.
 With the help of stem cell treatment, any organ can be grown from the patient’s cell which will help the patient to not take any anti-rejection medication for a lifetime.
-Further, the organ will be theoretically be accepted without any problem and reducing the risk of transplantation, which on its own is a complex procedure.
-Research into this application is promising and suggesting the stem cell therapy is truly the future of medicine.
+Further, the organ will be theoretically be accepted without any problem and reduce the risk of transplantation, which on its own is a complex procedure.
+Research into this application is promising and suggests that stem cell therapy is truly the future of medicine.

 For many years the primary method to treat a cancer patient was chemotherapy and radiation therapy.
 This therapy was used to destroy the cancer cell, but it also destroyed the healthy cell which presents its own set of problems.
 Targeted therapies made it possible to eliminate many of the dangerous side effects of chemo and radiation therapies by destroying cancer cells without any harm to a healthy cell.